johnscillieri/DailyReader/README.md

 # DailyReader

-This is super, super alpha.
-Don't use this yet, it doesn't work.

 Automates emailing pages from a book, keeping track of where you left off.

 Useful as a cron job to create a regular reading habit.